mr-cat-sudo/Benadryl/README.md

+# Snrios - Benadryl

+Ok first of all he asked me to put it so its there now

 # Benadryl

 "Benadryl" is a project I made back in June (I'm elpapu writing this).
 Many users were involved in the development, such as pathos, vii, ablue and wok1337.
 It contains a lot of features, and a lot of work has been put into it.
 The source code is going public because a member of the development team decided to leak it, so I'll just ask Aqua to upload it for me before the user leaks it.

 ## Note: